ImperialCollegeLondon/grad_school_software_engineering_course/episodes/l1-01-tools-I.md

 ## Selecting an environment in Visual Studio Code

-If you haven't already, see the [setup guide](../setup) for instructions on how to install Visual Studio (VS) Code.
+If you haven't already, see the [setup guide][setup] for instructions on how to install Visual Studio (VS) Code.

 The simplest option for all platforms is to set the interpreter via the Command